The Freedom Square

 The history of square goes back to 1801, when this area outside the wall of an old town Kala, cut by Sololaki mountain ravine and surrounded by Kings’ Gardens and Fig Trees was an uninhabited suburb, originally called Garetubani (outside district).
 On Sundays, there was a semi-official bazaar where Pheasants from nearby villages used to sell wood among other things.
 Because of that locals named the territory Square of Firewood - Drovyanoy.

 The first structure built on the square was Transcaucasian Military Headquarters (1824-1829) - a stone building in Russian neo-classical style.
 Firewood was renamed Square of Headquarters.
 However, both were unofficial names.
 The next year (1825) Swiss architect Giuseppe Bernadazzi constructed a large neo-classical house for Georgian entrepreneur and philanthropists - Iakob Zubalashvili, which subsequently transformed into famous Theological Seminary (Stalin and many of the Georgian Menshevik party members studied here).
-One century later (1953) the Seminary became an Art Museum (Shalva Amiranashvili Museum of Fine Arts).
+One century later (1953), the Seminary became an Art Museum named after Shalva Amiranashvili (Museum of Fine Arts).
 Both buildings are well preserved today, but constructions between them were replaced in the Soviet period.

 In 1829 the area was officially named Pashkevich-Erevanski Square honoring Imperial Russian military leader Ivan Paskevich-Yerevansky’s (Count of Yerevan in 1828) conquest of Erivan (present-day Yerevan) for the Russian Empire in Russo-Turkish War (1828-1829).
 It should be noted that in the same period, in 1829 Russian poet Alexander Pushkin lived not far from the Freedom square, short of Baratashvili Bridge.
 Today the street is still called Pushkin Street.